20 Top Things to do in San Francisco

-There is a chain of lakes that form a home to turtles and beautiful marine and bird life.
+There is a chain of lakes within Golden Gate Park that are home to turtles and beautiful marine and bird life.

-Watch the cars crawl down to reach the bottom where the iconic Stop sign also resides.
+Watch vehicles crawl down to reach the bottom where the iconic Stop sign also resides.

-It really is a one of a kind road and probably San Francisco’s most famous street and it was built purposely in order to reduce the hill’s natural 27% grade, which was too steep for most vehicles.
+Lombard Street is a one of a kind road and probably San Francisco’s most famous streets.
+Lombard Street was built purposely in order to reduce the hill’s natural 27% grade, which was too steep for most vehicles.

 You’ll find many tourists and a few angry drivers in the area, be sure to stay off the road for your own safety and the safety of others.

-We’ve never seen anything quite like the Musee Mechanique located on Pier 45 at San Francisco’s Fsherman’s Wharf.
-The best things about the museum, it’s completely free to ente.
+We’ve never seen anything quite like the Musee Mechanique located on Pier 45 at San Francisco’s popular Fisherman’s Wharf and the best things about the antique arcade museum, it’s completely free to enter!

 The Musée Mécanique is home to one of the world’s largest (over 200) privately owned collection of coin-operated mechanical musical instruments and antique arcade machines in their original working condition.

-See how fun was had over a hundred years ago as you pop a coin into one of the antique machines and play on.
+See hoe people entertained themselves over a hundred years ago, pop a coin into one of the antique machines and play on.